john-cd/rust_howto/bk/drafts/categories/science_robotics/robot_operating_systems.md

 Message Passing: ROS facilitates communication between various components (nodes) of a robot system using a publish-subscribe messaging paradigm.
 For example, a sensor might publish data that a motion planner subscribes to.

-Hardware Abstraction: It enables developers to write code that works across different hardware platforms, like sensors, cameras, and motors.
+Hardware Abstraction: It enables developers to write code that works across different hardware platforms, like [sensors][p-sensors], cameras, and motors.

 2. Modular Design